moj-analytical-services/rmarkdown_training/README.md

 - Packages: can reduce duplication e.g. functions to create formatted charts.
 - Git session available too where you'll see how to use the version control software from within the RStudio interface (not possible with SAS).
 - Questions

+## Exercises

+Open the RMarkdownExercises.docx file in Word.
+You can do this by downloading it from the github repository or from the R files window.

+1. Create the "Total number of Crimes per year" plot, you may find ?plot useful.
+2. Add in the line of italic text, setting up the first and last year in R code.
+3. Add in the next title using the mystyles document to check which header to use.
+Use the cheatsheet to format the bullet points as in the example and R code to set up the mean and median number of crimes.